mhersson/vectorsigma/uml/vectorsigma.md

-CreatingOutputFolder: do / CreateOutputFolder CreatingOutputFolder -[dotted]-> [*]: IsError CreatingOutputFolder --> FilteringExistingFiles: PackageExists CreatingOutputFolder -[bold]-> WritingGeneratedFiles
+CreatingOutputFolder: do / CreateOutputFolder CreatingOutputFolder -[dotted]-> [*]: IsError CreatingOutputFolder --> MakingIncrementalUpdates: PackageExists CreatingOutputFolder -[bold]-> WritingGeneratedFiles

-FilteringExistingFiles: do / FilterExistingFiles FilteringExistingFiles -[dotted]-> [*]: IsError FilteringExistingFiles -[bold]-> MakingIncrementalUpdates note left of FilteringExistingFiles
-  If main.go, go.mod
-  or extendedstate.go
-  exists remove them
-  from the generated
-  data
-end note

-MakingIncrementalUpdates: do / MakeIncrementalUpdates MakingIncrementalUpdates -[dotted]-> [*]: IsError MakingIncrementalUpdates -[bold]-> WritingGeneratedFiles note left of MakingIncrementalUpdates
+MakingIncrementalUpdates: do / MakeIncrementalUpdates MakingIncrementalUpdates -[dotted]-> [*]: IsError MakingIncrementalUpdates -[bold]-> FilteringGeneratedFiles note left of MakingIncrementalUpdates
   If they exists compare
   the functions in actions
   and guards with the new
   generated code
+end note

+FilteringGeneratedFiles: do / FilterGeneratedFiles FilteringGeneratedFiles -[dotted]-> [*]: IsError FilteringGeneratedFiles -[bold]-> WritingGeneratedFiles note left of FilteringGeneratedFiles
+  If extendedstate.go exists,
+  or if the actions and guards
+  haven't changed remove them
+  from the generated data
 end note